Warm-Start Variational Quantum Policy Iteration

 Interestingly, when assuming uniform locality the bound from~\cref{thm:uniform_local} is independent of the system size $N$ and only scales with the discount parameter $\gamma$.
 On the contrary, the bound for general local dynamics stated in~\cref{thm:general_local} scales as $\mathcal{O}(\sqrt{N \log N})$, assuming $\gamma$ is close to one -- which it usually is in practical setups.
 As $N$ scales in the qubit number as $N = 2^n$, this bound exhibits an exponential scaling.
 We assume it is possible to derive tighter bounds also for the general case, by incorporating statistical arguments.
 This might allow for applying~\cref{prop:col_norm_inverse} for bounding the smallest singular value in the proof of~\cref{thm:general_local}.
 However, such considerations are out of the scope of this work.

-The empirical evaluations in~\cref{fig:kappa} suggest, that the system matrices for local dynamics are well-conditioned.
-The bound for deterministic dynamics considered in~\cref{subfig:kappa_deterministic} -- which grows exponentially in the system size -- seems to be extremely loose.
-It might be possible to tighten the estimation in \cref{eq:estimation_sigma_min} from $\sqrt{N}$ to $\sqrt{\log_2(N)}$, leading to the upper bound
+We summarize the results of empirically evaluating the condition number for different environment dynamics in~\cref{fig:kappa}.
+For local dynamics the systems are well-conditioned, as shown in \cref{subfig:kappa_stochastic}.
+The loose bounds for deterministic dynamics suggest, that the estimate in \cref{eq:estimation_sigma_min} can be tightened from $\sqrt{N}$ to $\sqrt{\log_2(N)}$, resulting in the upper bound

-This bound exhibits a much more feasible scaling behavior of $\mathcal{O}(\log N)$, which aligns with the results in~\cref{subfig:kappa_deterministic}.
-We therefore suggest it is reasonable to assume, that $\kappa$ practically grows at most (sub-)linearly with the number of qubit -- i.e.\ logarithmically in the system size.
+This scaling behavior of $\mathcal{O}(\log N)$ aligns with the results in~\cref{subfig:kappa_deterministic}.
+We therefore suggest it is reasonable to assume, that $\kappa$ grows at most (sub-)linearly with the number of qubit -- i.e.\ logarithmically in the system size.
 For the local uniform dynamics in~\cref{subfig:kappa_uniform}, the bound given in~\cref{thm:uniform_local} is shown to be tight.
 As it is independent of the system size, there are no principled roadblocks regarding scalability.
-The in-between cases in~\cref{subfig:kappa_stochastic} are guaranteed the upper bound from~\cref{thm:general_local}, but with increasing value of $\beta$ quickly seem to approach the bounds of~\cref{thm:uniform_local}.
-It also should be taken into account, that in practice the dependence of the loss threshold on the condition number seems to be limited, as observed in~\cref{subsec:threshold} for \texttt{FrozenLake} environments.
+The in-between cases in~\cref{subfig:kappa_stochastic} are guaranteed the upper bound from~\cref{thm:general_local}, but with increasing value of $\beta$ seem to approach the bounds of~\cref{thm:uniform_local}.
+Moreover, the dependence of the loss threshold on the condition number is limited, as observed in~\cref{subsec:threshold}.